• Skip to primary navigation

 blue muffin tin with brown muffin cups

 Finally, you will add the einkorn flour, baking powder, baking soda, and salt.
-You can mix these together in a separate bowl.
-Again, if you are like me and not wanting to dirty another dish, then pour the flour directly into the mixing bowl, then sprinkle the baking powder, baking soda, and salt over the flour.
+The best part of this recipe is that it is a one bowl mess.
+Add the dry ingredients directly to the wet.
+I find this order to be the best: pour the flour directly into the mixing bowl, then sprinkle the baking powder, baking soda, and salt over the flour.
 Turn the mixer to a medium to medium low speed and let all the ingredients combine.

-Something about einkorn flour that is worth noting: the more it is handled the stickier it becomes.
+Tip when working with einkorn flour: the more it is handled the stickier it becomes.
 Knowing this it is important because overmixing will create a batter that is more difficult to work with.

 My kids love fresh fruit and since this is a go-to breakfast recipe in our home, I have to keep the frozen version on hand!
 We also put frozen blueberries in our oatmeal.
 It adds great flavor and cools it off quickly so the kids can eat it sooner.